 - 1. First, set up the oscilloscope probe and the attenuation factor of CH1. - 2.
-Click the vertical VOLTS and horizontal TIME/DIV keys to a proper position for a better examination of the signal. - 3.
-Enter the Acquire menu. - 4.
+Turn the vertical VOLTS/DIV and horizontal SEC/DIV knobs to a proper position for a better examination of the signal. - 3.
+Press the ACQUIRE button to see the Acquire menu. - 4.
 Push the Peak Detect option button. - 5.
 Push the TRIG MENU button and select Rising for the Slope option.
 Then adjust the trigger level properly. - 6.
-Select Single mode to start the acquisition.
+Push the SINGLE SEQ button to start the acquisition.

 Using this feature can help you to capture occasional events more easily.
-This is an advantage of the HandHeld oscilloscope.
+This is an advantage of the digital storage oscilloscope.